COVID-19 information details

 - Exterior water meter general maintenance only

-- In-person water meter inspections for real estate transactions are cancelled.
-Vendors must call for remote inspection instructions, which includes submission of two photos of the existing water meter installation (top view and side view) and forward via email to email@example.com
+In-person water meter inspections for real estate transactions are cancelled.
+Vendors must call for remote inspection instructions, which include submission of two photos of the existing water meter installation (top view and side view) and forward via email to email@example.com.

 Community Centres and Facilities are closed